 - Brakes feel much less effective than normal

-If your brakes are experiencing any of the above symptoms get in touch and we'll be happy to carry out a brake check free of charge.
+If your brakes are experiencing any of the above symptoms, get in touch and we'll be happy to carry out a free brake check on your vehicle.
 We can also carry out a test to measure the moisture content of the brake fluid in your hydraulic braking system.

-Contact your local PTA branch today to book an appointment and get a quote for all your car brake needs.
+Contact your local PTA branch today to book an appointment for your free brake check, and get a quote for all your car brake service needs.